dzlab/coursera/AI for Medicine Specialization/Course 1/Week 2/README.md

 - [ ] 0.52
 - [ ] 0.82
-- [ ] 1.0
+- [x] 1.0
 - [ ] Not enough information is given

+> What kind of specificity (ability to identify negative examples) will this model have when the threshold is any value above the highest score for a negative example?
+> What kind of sensitivity (ability to identify positive examples) will this model have when the threshold is any value below the lowest score for a positive example?

+#### Question 7:
-Question 7: For every specificity, as we vary the threshold, the sensitivity of model 1 is at least as high as model 2.
+For every specificity, as we vary the threshold, the sensitivity of model 1 is at least as high as model 2.
 Which of the following must be true?

 - [ ] The accuracy of model 2 is higher than model 1
 - [ ] The ROC of model 2 is higher than model 1
 - [ ] None of the above
-- [ ] The ROC of model 1 is at least as high as model 2
+- [x] The ROC of model 1 is at least as high as model 2

+> If model 1 performs at least as well on sensitivity and specificity relative to model 2, then we don't expect model 2 to have a better performance than model 1 on the accuracy metric.
+Also, recall that the accuracy metric requires the choice of a specific threshold.

+#### Question 8:
-Question 8: You want to measure the proportion of people with high blood pressure in a population.
+You want to measure the proportion of people with high blood pressure in a population.
 You sample 1000 people and find that 55% have high blood pressure with a 90% confidence interval of (50%, 60%).
 What is the correct interpretation of this result?

 HINT: Please watch the video "Confidence interval" to help you answer this question.